BigSisEngineering/MPU-M1/Computer/README.md

 # BigSis Smart Cage system
-The main computer application is developed in Python for the backend and React Js for the frontend.
+The main Controller Board (Tinker/Rock/RaspberryPi) application is developed in Python for the backend and React Js for the frontend.

 ## **Folder Structure**
 ```terminal